liuning0820/local-talking-llm/README.md

-## Build your own voice assistant and run it locally: Whisper + Ollama + ChatterBox
+## Build your own voice assistant and run it locally: Whisper + Ollama + ChatterBox/pyttsx3

 > Original article: https://blog.duy-huynh.com/build-your-own-voice-assistant-and-run-it-locally/
 >
+> > **Updated July 2025**: Now using [pyttsx3](https://github.com/nateshmbhat/pyttsx3), a text-to-speech conversion library in Python, Unlike alternative libraries, it works offline and support for multiple languages!
 > **Updated May 2025**: Now using [Chatterbox TTS](https://github.com/resemble-ai/chatterbox), a state-of-the-art open-source TTS model from Resemble AI!
 >
-> The original implementation using Bark has been preserved in the `archive-2025-05-29` branch for reference.

-After my latest post about how to build your own RAG and run it locally.
-Today, we're taking it a step further by not only implementing the conversational abilities of large language models but also adding listening and speaking capabilities.
+The implementation not only focuses on the conversational abilities of large language models but also adds listening and speaking capabilities.
 The idea is straightforward: we are going to create a voice assistant reminiscent of Jarvis or Friday from the iconic Iron Man movies, which can operate offline on your computer.

 **New Features with ChatterBox:**
 - 🎯 **Voice Cloning**: Clone any voice with just a short audio sample